sagism/azc/README.md

     % azc
-    > how tall is the eifel tower?
-    gpt-4o-mini: The Eiffel Tower is approximately 1,083 feet (330 meters) tall, including its antennas.
+    > how tall is the eifel tower? openai:gpt-4o-mini: The Eiffel Tower is approximately 1,083 feet (330 meters) tall, including its antennas.
 The structure itself, without antennas, is about 1,063 feet (324 meters).
     > q
     Bye!
     %

-    Use `q` to exit
-    Use `p` to set the provider (you can use a partial name) Use `l` to list the models for the selected provider Use `m` to set the model (you can use a partial name)

     You can specify the first prompt as a command-line argument:

-    % az "what is the capital of the moon?"
+    % azc "what is the capital of the moon?"
     gpt-4o-mini: The capital of the moon is called "New Moon".
     >

+# Commands

+- `q` or `exit` - exit the program
+- `h` or `?` - show help
+- `l` - list models
+- `n` - start new chat
+- `p` - Change provider
+- `m` - Change model

 # Setup